espressif/esp-idf/examples/system/ota/README.md

 ### Build and Flash

-Enter `make -j4 flash monitor` if you are using GNU Make based build system or enter `idf.py build flash monitor` if you are using CMake based build system.
+Run `idf.py -p PORT flash monitor` to build and flash the project..
 This command will find if partition table has ota_data partition (as in our case) then ota_data will erase to initial.
 It allows to run the newly loaded app from a factory partition.

 (To exit the serial monitor, type ``Ctrl-]``.)